 The park was named for the town of Bridgeport, which from 1881 to 1889 was known as Westfield.
 In 1889, Mr. J. Covert, a citizen of Bridgeport, Connecticut, came west to survey a railroad route and renamed Westfield after his hometown.

 The park was created as part of a cooperative agreement between Washington State Parks and the U.S. Army Corps of Engineers.
 The Corps is involved in park-building because of an operating agreement for dams which requires the corps to rebuild recreation areas.

-The park provides 14 tent spaces, 20 utility spaces, one dump station, two restrooms (both ADA) and two showers.
-Maximum site length is 45 feet (may have limited availability).
+The park provides 14 tent spaces, 20 utility spaces, one dump station, two restrooms both ADA and two showers.
+Maximum site length is 45 feet.
 Since the park is heavily used, mid-week is the recommended time to locate a vacant campsite.
 The campground is situated on a lawn with many shade trees.
 Most facilities are modern.
-All campsites are first-come, first-served.